gilpasternak35/Books/readme.md

 ### Cat's Cradle - Kurt Vonnecut

 Quite easily my favorite book of all time.
 A brilliantly fabricated story that shines a light upon the conflicting forces that control our everyday life: inspiration, innovation, storytelling, lying, and relative beauty.
+Also full of catchy poems that sound ridiculous and yet are suprisingly deep.

+### Sirens of Titan - Kurt Vonnecut

+Another Vonnecut classic - a fascinating story that takes quite a few drastic turns, as the luckiest man in the world quickly ceases to become so lucky and the all too common phenomena of regression to the mean is shown at its finest.
+Comedic, deeply intelligent, and - just like all Vonnecut books - will make you question whether your whole life has been the product of extraterrestrial interference.

+### The Moon is a Harsh Mistress - Robert Heinlen

+A technologically and socially brilliant prediction of the future.
+A massive testament to the power of indoctrination.

+### Watership Down - Richard Adams

+Barely Science fiction, and yet simultaneously one of the greatest science fiction books ever written.
+Talking Rabbits who can intelligently organize have a way of capturing the heart.